-* See the Top 30 best-selling models and All-local brands by clicking on the title! *
+* See the Top 30 best-selling cars, kei cars and Top 13 local brands by clicking on the title *

 November overall new car sales in Japan are down a depressing 9% year-on-year to to 416,139 units, the fifth consecutive month of decline.
 Most of the decrease comes from the regular sized vehicles down 13%, the biggest drop since April immediately following the sales tax increase.
 The auto market doesn’t entirely reflect the state of Japan’s economy though as 3 of the top 4 department store chains posted increases this month.
 As we saw from the record setting months last year at this time, big purchases like cars were probably disproportionately inflated in anticipation of the tax increase, so this decline is understandable.

 The new generation Mazda Demio lifts the nameplate to its highest ranking in 3 years.

 Imports are surprisingly down only 2% to 23,421 deliveries as do Kei cars to 176,932 units.
 November marked a big milestone for the Kei market as YTD sales have surpassed 2 million for only the third time in history (after 2006 and 2013).
 With YOY sales ahead 7%, 2014 should be a new all-time high for the kei market both volume- and share-wise.
 Suzuki and Mazda are the only manufacturers in positive this month.
 The former due to the success of the Hustler Kei car, and the latter owing to the new Demio up a further 6 spots on October and 254% year-on-year to #4 with 8,890 sales – its highest ranking since July 2011 when it placed #3 in the wake of the Tohoku earthquake which impacted Toyota the most and Hiroshima-based Mazda probably the least.
 The jump is due to the launch of the diesel variant one month after the petrol models: according to Mazda about 60% of the orders have been for the diesel.